-The District follows these procedures in establishing the budgetary data reflected in the financial statements.
+The District follows these procedures in establishing the budgetary data reflected in the financial statements

-- a) Each year the District Manager submits to the District Board a proposed operating budget for the fiscal year commencing the following October 1. - b) Public hearings are conducted to obtain comments. - c) Prior to October 1, the budget is legally adopted by the District Board. - d) All budget changes must be approved by the District Board. - e) The budgets are adopted on a basis consistent with generally accepted accounting principles. - f) Unused appropriation for annually budgeted funds lapse at the end of the year.
+- a) Each year the District Manager submits to the District Board a proposed operating budget for the fiscal year commencing the following October 1. - b) A public hearing is conducted to obtain comments. - c) Prior to October 1, the budget is legally adopted by the District Board. - d) All budget changes must be approved by the District Board, subject to the District's appropriation - e) The budgets are adopted on a basis consistent with generally accepted accounting principles. - f) Unused appropriation for annually budgeted funds lapse at the end of the year.